Lyme disease misdiagnosed as shingles in a 62-year-old man

 A recent article, published in the journal Clinical Case Reports, describes the case of a 62-year-old man, from Norway, who was initially diagnosed with shingles, a viral infection which produces a painful skin rash with blisters in a localized area on the body.
 Shingles, also known as herpes zoster, is common in older individuals who have had chickenpox.

-According to Hansen and colleagues, the man was admitted to the emergency department complaining of epigastric pain that had been ongoing for 4 to 5 weeks.
+According to Hansen and colleagues, Lyme disease was misdiagnosed as shingles but later correctly diagnosed with Lyme disease.
+The patient was admitted to the emergency department complaining of epigastric pain that had been ongoing for 4 to 5 weeks.
 “He described a constant pain with episodic worsening,” writes Hansen.
 The pain began with a rash in the man’s right upper quadrant area.

 The man was diagnosed with shingles and prescribed acyclovir and pregabalin.
 Despite treatment, he remained ill.
 His pain increased and “he developed additional symptoms including nausea, lethargy, decreased appetite, constipation, decreased size and force of the urinary stream, and a 5–7 kg weight loss,” writes Hansen.It wasn't shingles, it was Lyme disease.
 Click To Tweet

 Imaging and lab tests were negative and the man was discharged.
 However, one week later, he was re-admitted to the hospital because “his general practitioner did not find it reasonable that his anxiety could explain his current symptoms,” says Hansen.

 The man lived in an area endemic for Lyme disease.
 Although he did not recall a recent tick bite, he had been bitten previously, so serologic tests for Lyme disease were performed.
 Because his titers of B. burgdorferi IgG were so high and he had a history of tick bites and a rash, a lumbar puncture was ordered.
 Results were positive.